Do you want to visit Graceland? Are you wanting to plan a trip to Memphis, Tennessee? If you are an Elvis fan, this will be a dream come true!

 How Much Does it Cost to Visit Graceland?

-There are four tour options that range in price.
+Four tour options range in price.

 The basic mansion tour is an audio-guided tour with prices that start at $41 for adults and $21 for children ages 7 to 12.